DevMountain/react-intro-class/README.md

 * Create a folder called `Calculator` inside of component
 * Create a file called `Caclulator.js` inside of the `Calculator` folder
 * Create a basic react component called `Calculator` in `app/src/components/Calculator/Calculator.js`
-* Import the calculator img from the root directory (hint: `import picPath from "picturepath.png"`)
+* Import the calculator img from the root directory (hint: `import varName from "picturepath.png"`)
   * Call your variable `calculatorImg`
-* Paste the following html layout inside the render method of the `Calculator` component
+* Paste the following `JSX` layout inside the render method of the `Calculator` component
 * Export default the calculator component
 * Import the calculator component in `App.js`
 * Add the calculator in the render of `App.js`
-* Once you finish this code run `npm start` (from the app folder) on the command line and you should see your calculator rendered on the screen.
+* Once you finish these steps run `npm start` (from the app folder) on the command line and you should see your calculator rendered on the screen.

 <details>